 Dogs have always been known to have a sense of humor.

 Studies of the doggy sense of humor date all the way back to Charles Darwin!
-The infamous scientist in his studies on human evolution, took a look at the behavior of dogs to examine parallels with human behavior.
+The famous scientist in his studies on human evolution, took a look at the behavior of dogs to examine parallels with human behavior.
 Darwin found that dogs are not only playful but exhibit a sense of humor and will go as far as playing tricks of their own on humans.
 In the 1872 edition of The Descent of Man, Darwin writes:

 Dogs show what may be fairly called a sense of humor, as distinct from mere play; if a bit of stick or other such object be thrown to one, he will often carry it away for a short distance; and then squatting down with it on the ground close before him, will wait until his master comes quite close to take it away.
 The dog will then seize it and rush away in triumph, repeating the same maneuver, and evidently enjoying the practical joke."